Published in Association with Society for Clinical Pediatrics

 Sections in a manuscript may include the following (in this order): (1) Title page, (2) Abstract, (3) Keywords, (4) Text, (5) References, (6) Tables, (7) Figures, and (8) Appendices.

-2. Abstract.
-Abstracts should be structured for reports of original data, systematic reviews (including meta-analyses), and clinical reviews (word limit shotld be 250-300, depending on the journal style) and should be unstructured for other major manuscripts (word limit should be 150, depending on the journal style).
+Abstract.
+Abstracts should be structured for reports of original data, systematic reviews (including meta-analyses), and clinical reviews (word limit shotld be 250-300) and should be unstructured for other major manuscripts (word limit should be 150).

 Type the abstract on a separate page headed by the full article title.
 Omit author(s)’s names.